 And I’ve been saying that I would do a review on it for the past six months and I’m still working on it.
 I just have no time, but this is definitely an option if you’re wanting something that plugs in in a cable or whatnot.

 I do think that it’s a great option.
 I find that it’s not cheap.
-So I really think that the wireless option at the moment they’re quite expensive, right?
-So you don’t have to go wireless.
+I really think that the wireless option at the moment they’re quite expensive, right?
+You don’t have to go wireless.
 Like if you look at the Deity V.Lav, like there is so much cable there like that should, that should help you deal with the distance that you need.

 I think, I cannot remember how, how long the cable is, but that’s a common complaint that people have about the V.Lav that the cable is too long.
-So, you know, if you, if you want distance and wireless is kind of out of your range, then consider a lavalier microphone.
+If you want distance and wireless is kind of out of your range, then consider a lavalier microphone.

 And also remember you can also get extension cables for the lavalier microphones as well.
-So in terms of mobile setups, you’ve got the mobile, you’ve got the different microphone options that plugged directly into the mobile.
+In terms of mobile setups, you’ve got the mobile, you’ve got the different microphone options that plugged directly into the mobile.

-So it allows you to have a light on one side or a microphone on another side or two devices, right?
+It allows you to have a light on one side or a microphone on another side or two devices, right?
 You can chop and change whatever accessories you need.
 And you’ve got everything all in one place.
-So this is why I really like the Joby GorillaPod mobile rig, and it’s not too expensive either.
+This is why I really like the Joby GorillaPod mobile rig, and it’s not too expensive either.

 It’s really flexible and allows you to attach all of your accessories in one thing.
-So that you’ve got the setup all in one.
-So this is why I really, really love this setup as a recommendation.
+That you’ve got the setup all in one.
+This is why I really, really love this setup as a recommendation.
 Now, as you can see, I’ve got this light on the Joby as well, and this is a little led light.

 Particularly with mobile, I don’t think that you need expensive lighting.
 I think that you can get away with using natural lighting.
-So, you know, live stream in front of a window during the day, that should be sufficient, but if you need some extra help little led lights can go a long way.
+Live stream in front of a window during the day, that should be sufficient, but if you need some extra help little led lights can go a long way.

 Microphone, the different options there, A try pod, Joby’s really great, but you don’t have to use the Joby you can use whatever tripod you want, but the Joby GorillaPod mobile rig has an advantage because it’s got the arms that gives you accessories so everything can be all at one point.

 And then lighting as well.
-So consider the lighting.
-So this is the first of the options that I would recommend in terms of live streaming.
-So I really love this mobile setup.
+Consider the lighting.
+This is the first of the options that I would recommend in terms of live streaming.
+I really love this mobile setup.
 And I think like I had a lot of questions from people who are just starting out, whether they’re starting out on Twitch or whether they’re starting out just for their business.

 And they know they want to start live streaming, they’re always like, what camera should I use?
 What should I go out and buy?
 And I’m like, no, don’t go out and buy anything just yet, just use your phone to get started and then buy afterwards.

-So people don’t realise that your mobile device is like this powerhouse of, you know, content creation stuff.
-So use what you’ve got.
+People don’t realise that your mobile device is like this powerhouse of, you know, content creation stuff.
+Use what you’ve got.
 And this mobile setup is definitely incredibly powerful.

-So, the webcams that I recommend and have used, these two.
-So this is the Logitech Brio 4k and the other one, so this is the higher end because it’s a 4k camera.
+The webcams that I recommend and have used, these two.
+This is the Logitech Brio 4k and the other one, so this is the higher end because it’s a 4k camera.
 The other one, it’s the Logitech C920, or the Logitech C922.
 All three are very, very good webcams for live streaming with, right?

 It’s like, well, I didn’t buy it for that price when it first came out, but I’m really glad to say that, you know, there are relatively affordable webcameras these days.
 And the other thing with webcams is that you can just plug it directly into your computer, into the USB or USB-C port.